 - Please enter details including what proof is required for the free or reduced rate

-- funding codes
+- funding codes and passport or birth certificate

 - Age ranges